 The type of buildings may be as permitted in the Building Code as in effect from time to time.
-Approximately 335,000400,000 Leasable square feet of retail space, an up to 500-room hotel in the Hotel land use district and an up to 230-room hotel on Blocks 29-30 in the Commercial Industrial/Retail land use district, including associated uses such as retail, banquet and conferencing facilities, approximately 5,953,600 Leasable square feet of mixed office, research and development and light manufacturing uses, with about 2,650,000 square feet of UCSF instructional, research and support uses are allowed in the Plan Area.
+Approximately 335,000 Leasable square feet of retail space, a 3500-room hotel, including associated uses such as retail, banquet and conferencing facilities, approximately 5,953,600 Leasable square feet of mixed office, research and development and light manufacturing uses, with about 2,650,000 square feet of UCSF instructional, research and support uses are allowed in the Plan Area.